rust-lang/rust/text/0000-try-expr.md

 For some people, the association to `try { .. } catch { .. }` in languages such
-as Java, and others in the [prior-art] section, is unhelpful wrt. teachability because they see the explicit, reifed, and manually propagated exceptions in Rust as something very different than the much more implicit exception handling stories in Java et al.
+as Java, and others in the [prior-art] section, is unhelpful wrt. teachability because they see the explicit, reified, and manually propagated exceptions in Rust as something very different than the much more implicit exception handling stories in Java et al.